* This is the Professional Version. *

 For pneumonia in neonates, see Neonatal Pneumonia.

 Symptoms include malaise, chills, rigor, fever, cough, dyspnea, and chest pain.
 Cough typically is productive in older children and adults and dry in infants, young children, and the elderly.
 Dyspnea usually is mild and exertional and is rarely present at rest.
 Chest pain is pleuritic and is adjacent to the infected area.
 Pneumonia may manifest as upper abdominal pain when lower lobe infection irritates the diaphragm.
 GI symptoms (nausea, vomiting, diarrhea) are also common.
 Symptoms become variable at the extremes of age.
-Infection in infants may manifest as nonspecific irritability and restlessness; in the elderly, as confusion and obtundation.
+Infection in infants may manifest as nonspecific irritability and restlessness; in the elderly, manifestation may be as confusion and obtundation.

 Symptoms and signs were previously thought to differ by type of pathogen.
 For example, factors thought to suggest viral pneumonia included gradual onset, preceding URI symptoms, diffuse findings on auscultation, and absence of a toxic appearance.
 Atypical pathogens were considered more likely when onset was less acute and are more likely during known community outbreaks.
 However, manifestations in patients with typical and atypical pathogens overlap considerably.
 In addition, no single symptom or sign is sensitive or specific enough to predict the organism.
 Symptoms and signs are even similar for other noninfective inflammatory lung diseases such as hypersensitivity pneumonitis and organizing pneumonia.